edoardomarsigli/SRL-IsaacLab/source/isaaclab_tasks/isaaclab_tasks/manager_based/moonshot/README.md

 Each robot directory then has its own agent (read: RL algorithm) configurations for the different workflows (read: collection of agents) such as [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/) or [RSL-RL](https://github.com/leggedrobotics/rsl_rl).

+> **Note**: If you want to start adding your own tasks, agents or otherwise, there are templates in the parent directory of this repository at `SRL-IsaacLab > tools > template > templates` that you might find useful.

 ## Installation procedure

 To install everything correctly, please follow this procedure: